 The electricity generated by the scheme will be sold to the grid, and then be part of the mix we use in our homes and businesses.

-How will LEG Power Lochaber raise the funds to build the Hydro Scheme?
+How did LEG Power Lochaber raise the funds to build the Hydro Scheme?

 In addition, Community Shares Scotland has provided help in kind for the registering of LEG Power Lochaber as a Community Benefit Society and a grant for promoting the Community Share offer.